 The map is not the territory

-Reading a map and following a business plan are quite similar.
+Reading a map and following a business plan is quite similar.
 Looking at any map, you see the overall direction in which you need to go.
-The map however won’t show you the people on the street, the traffic lights you need to stop at, or the distractions you need to avoid along the way
+The map, however, won’t show you the people on the street, the traffic lights you need to stop at, or the distractions you need to avoid along the way

 It can only show you the different corners you need to take en route to your destination.
-Sure you need the map – for about 10 seconds.
-After that, it’s game on, and the actual enviroment will guide you.
+Sure, you need the map — for about 10 seconds.
+After that, it’s game on, and the actual environment will guide you.

 Simulation Versus Real Life